hausgold/factory_bot_instrumentation/README.md

 up some risky possibilities to your application.
 This is fine for a canary or development environment, but not for a production environment.

-There is currently only one way to secure the Instrumentation engine.
-You can completly disable it on your production environment by reconfiguring your routes like this:
+There are currently multiple ways to secure the Instrumentation engine.
+You can completely disable it on your production environment by reconfiguring your routes like this:

 ```ruby